 Pickleball is booming in Canada—and so is the demand for referees.
 With over 1.54 million Canadians playing pickleball at least once a month, as of September 2025, you’d think there would be refs on every corner.
 However, here’s the reality: as of June 2024, there were only 269 credentialed referees nationwide (127 Level 1, 115 Level 2, and 27 Certified).
-That works out to one referee for every 5,700 players.

 No wonder tournaments are scrambling to find officials!